 How Many Calories Do You Burn in a Sauna?

 The question of how many calories someone burns inside a sauna remains highly subjective, as you can imagine, on the person’s level of health, and things like their weight and tolerance to heat.
+Just like the question, "how long should you stay in a sauna for maximum benefits", the answer we provide can only be generic and utilising the clinical studies available.

-This means that without any real physical activity, you can almost double your body’s ability to metabolize calories - and as you’ll discover in a minute, fat - through the simple act of sitting in a sauna.
+This means that without any real physical activity, you can almost double your body’s ability to metabolise calories - and as you’ll discover in a minute, fat - through the simple act of sitting in a sauna.

 Does Sitting in the Sauna Burn Fat?